alexhecode/-learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## July 17

+Today I spent some time looking through localisation (l18n) solutions for my side gig.
+I plan to use the l18next framework.
+I also had a look at some micro JS libraries.
+It's pretty amazing to see powerful libraries that are really small in file size.

+---

 ## July 16

 I've spent the past few days working on my side hustle.
 Today, I learnt how to use Netlify to host my side hustle website.
 It's a pretty smooth process.
 I'm having a lot of fun! 😜